Xinjiann/gulimall/README.md

 Here I chose the Google cloud server with CentOS 7 where docker (mysql, redis) and nacos are runing on, its free for the first 3 monthes, and could save your laptop :)

-To know more about installing docker with mysql and redis, please find it in my other blog.
-[Installing docker on google cloud server](https://github.com/Xinjiann/java/blob/main/Deploy%20docker%20with%20mysql%20and%20redis%20on%20google%20cloud%20server.md), and problems solving when deploy the nacos on cloud server.
-[Runing nacos as configuration and registration centeron google cloud server](https://github.com/Xinjiann/java/blob/main/Runing%20nacos%20as%20configuration%20and%20registration%20center%20on%20google%20cloud%20server.md)
+Find more about installing docker with mysql and redis at [Installing docker on google cloud server](http://xinjian.blog/2021/01/20/Deploy-docker-with-mysql-and-redis-on-google-cloud-server/), and problems solving when deploy the nacos on cloud server at [Runing nacos as configuration and registration centeron google cloud server](http://xinjian.blog/2021/01/20/Runing-nacos-as-configuration-and-registration-center-on-google-cloud-server/)

 ### 2.2.
 Code generater